TwinkalParmar-16/Macro-Preprocessor/README.md

 # Macro Preprocessor

-This program takes an input file with macro definition and invocation and it generates the output file with is free from macro definition and all the macro invocation has been replaced with their corresponding macro definition.
+This program takes an input file with macro definition and invocation and it generates the output file which is free from macro definition and all the macro invocation has been replaced with their corresponding macro definition.

 ## It Consist